 git branch cats

 git checkout: Literally allows you to “check out” a repository that you are not currently inside.
 This is a navigational command that lets you move to the repository you want to check.
-You can use this command as to
+You can use this command to

 git checkout master look at the master branch or to